Brackettville, Texas: History

 After the Buffalo Soldiers moved out of Fort Clark with the waning of the Indian Wars, it was used as a cavalry post.
 The Seminole Negro Indian Scouts were finally disbanded as a unit in 1914.
 Virtually every cavalry unit in the U.S. Army was stationed at or trained at Fort Clark at one time or another.

 In 1943 during World War II, the U.S. Army activated the Second Cavalry Division, which was to be the Army's last horse-mounted unit.
 By 1944, even the Second had been mechanized.
 Fort Clark, so long a center of mounted cavalry, was targeted for closure.
 Before its closure, the fort was used as a German prisoner-of-war camp.

-Because of the families of soldiers at the fort and African-American veterans and descendants who had settled here, during the war, the US government funded construction of a high school for black students, which opened in April 1944, so the children of veterans could be educated.
-The state of Texas was still racially segregated; it had essentially disenfranchised blacks since the early 20th century by its voter registration and electoral requirements, and the white legislature consistently underfunded black education and services.
-Officially classified as a four-year high school, it is believed to have been the only one of its kind between San Antonio and El Paso at that time.

 After the fort officially closed in 1946, it had a variety of uses.
 In 1971 it was converted and adapted as a resort/retirement center.
 The historic district of the fort is listed on the National Register of Historic Places.
 The resort is not the economic engine the fort once was, and Brackettville has shrunk from its peak population during the war years.

 Cultural matters

-North of town is a tourist attraction called Alamo Village, built in the 1950s as the set of John Wayne's movie The Alamo.
+North of town is a tourist attraction called Alamo Village, built in 1959 as the set of John Wayne's movie The Alamo.
 Scenes from the 1969 comedy Viva Max! were also shot here.
 As of July 2009, Alamo Village has been closed to the public.
 It is available for film production and special events such as weddings and receptions.

 The miniseries James A. Michener's Texas (1994) was filmed in and around Brackettville.
-Other films shot in Brackettville include Arrowhead (1953), the John Wayne film The Alamo (1960), Two Rode Together (1961), Bandolero!
+Other films shot in Brackettville include Arrowhead (1953), Two Rode Together (1961), Bandolero!
 (1968), Barbarosa (1982), Lonesome Dove (1989), and Bad Girls (1994).